fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 way.
 My goal is to make each project feel similar, not exactly the same, just similar.

+The code architecture I use is done with the same mindset.
+I want each folder of source files to feel similar to popular conventions.
+Naturally, you can't perfectly replicate patterns from other projects but the closer you can stick to patterns developers are familiar with the less confusion you will usually end up with.

 I have found that using a modular style of organizing my files works best.
 I avoid using many of the styles commonly seen in projects.
 The reason being that I want to let developers learn the system